Macedonian nationalism: Interwar period and World War II

-During the Second World War the area was annexed by Bulgaria and pro-Bulgarian feelings among the local population prevailed as a result of the previous oppressive Serbian rule.
-Thus, Vardar Macedonia remained the only region where Yugoslav communist leader Josip Broz Tito had not developed a strong partisan movement in 1941, because the population feared reestablishment of the suffering Serbian rule.
-In order to enforce the Bulgarisation campaign over the Slavs, the new provinces were quickly staffed with officials from Bulgaria proper who behaved with typical official arrogance to the local inhabitants.
-The wartime national chauvinism and suffering backlash generated sizable support for the Macedonian Partisans.
-Their power started to grow after Tito ordered the establishment of the Communist Party of Macedonia in March 1943 and the second AVNOJ congress on 29 November 1943 did recognise the Macedonian nation as separate entity.
+During the Second World War, the area was annexed by Bulgaria and pro-Bulgarian feelings among the local population prevailed as a result of the previous oppressive Serbian rule.
+Thus, Vardar Macedonia remained the only region where Yugoslav communist leader Josip Broz Tito had not developed a strong partisan movement in 1941, because the population feared re-establishment of the oppressive Serbian rule.
+In order to enforce the Bulgarization campaign over the Slavs, the new provinces were quickly staffed with officials from Bulgaria proper who behaved with typical official arrogance to the local inhabitants.
+The wartime Bulgarization policies, national chauvinism and suffering backlash generated sizeable support for the Yugoslav Partisans, and caused even the anti-Yugoslav Macedonians that returned from exile to seek allies among the communists.
+In 1942, Bulgarian official reports documented distinct expressions of Macedonian self-identification and political separatism among local populations and settlers in Greek Eastern Macedonia.
+Adherents of this movement advocated for the creation of an autonomous Macedonian state and sought to impose only Macedonians in the administrative, professional, and cultural positions.
+Local Macedonian public employees openly challenged the Bulgarian presence, declaring "here is Macedonia" and asserting that Bulgarians were merely temporary "guests" who should leave.
+This separatist sentiment was also popular among local youth, including high school students in Serres region.
+The ideological profile of the activists was not clear.
+The power of the Yugoslav Partisans started to grow after Tito ordered the establishment of the Communist Party of Macedonia in March 1943 and the second AVNOJ congress on 29 November 1943 did recognize the Macedonian nation as separate entity.
+Harsh treatment by occupying Bulgarian troops reduced the pro-Bulgarian orientation of the Macedonian Slavs even more which made them embrace the emerging Macedonian identity.
 The Communist Party of Macedonia stressed that the struggle is not for the restoration of the old Yugoslavia, but above all for the liberation and unification of Macedonia and a new federal union of Yugoslav peoples with an extension of its prewar territory.
 Thus attracting more and more young Macedonians to the armed resistance.
+The public expression of Macedonian nationalism was encouraged with the growth of the Yugoslav partisan movement, which ended Bulgarian influence in the Communist Party of Macedonia.
 The communists' power started further to grow with the capitulation of Italy and the Soviet victories over Nazi Germany in 1943.
-The Greek communists, similar to their fraternal parties in Bulgaria and Yugoslavia, had already been influenced by the Comintern and were the only political party in Greece to recognize Macedonian national identity.
-During this time, the ethnic Macedonians in Greece were permitted to publish newspapers in Macedonian and run schools.
+Thousands of partisans in Yugoslav Macedonia accepted the Macedonian national cause.
+Ethnic Macedonians in Greece were permitted to publish newspapers in Macedonian and run schools.
 The Slavomacedonian National Liberation Front (SNOF) was formed in October 1943.
 After the end of the Greek Resistance against the Axis occupation, the SNOF was dissolved in 1944 on the orders of the KKE Central Committee and through British intervention.
 Headed by Vangel Ajanovski - Oche, some SNOF commanders, dissatisfied with the KKE decision, crossed into Vardar Macedonia and participated in the National Liberation Struggle of Macedonia.
-The resistance movement grew and in August 1944 the Macedonian Partisans set up the Anti-fascist Assembly for the National Liberation of Macedonia.
-They proclaimed a Macedonian nation-state of the ethnic Macedonians and the Macedonian as official language.
+The resistance movement grew and in August 1944, the Macedonian Partisans set up the Anti-fascist Assembly for the National Liberation of Macedonia.
+They proclaimed a Macedonian state as part of Yugoslavia and the Macedonian as official language.
 After the German troops left the area in November, the new Macedonian government started the codification of the Macedonian language.
-The state was later incorporated in the Socialist Federal Republic of Yugoslavia.
-However, some observers argued that by the end of the war, the Bulgarophile sentiments were still distinguishable, other observers in the 1950's wrote that Macedonian national consciousness is of recent growth and it derived from the general conviction gained from bitter experience, that rule from Sofia was as unacceptable as that from Belgrade.
+According to Alexander Maxwell, by 1945 an "ethnic Macedonian nationalism" incompatible with Bulgarian sentiments existed.
+Some observers argued that by the end of the war, it was doubtful whether the Macedonian Slavs considered themselves as separate from the Bulgarians.